lanzela/Quote-Generator/README.md

 - **Copy Quote**: Click the copy logo button to copy the current quote to your clipboard.
 You can then paste it wherever you like.

-- **Tweet Quote**: Click the X logo button to share the current quote on Twitter.
+- **Tweet Quote**: Click the X logo button to share the current quote on X.

 - **Text to Speech**: Click the sound logo button to have the current quote read out loud using text-to-speech technology.